Fundación PC Community Care

 Location: Villa 76, Calle Bouganvillas (Cocotal), Bavaro Punta Cana

 An intimate gathering celebrating art as a force for good.
 This special afternoon showcases original artwork available for purchase created by the children of Fundación Niños y Niñas de Cristo.
-The evening continues with silent auctions of selected pieces by established artists, generously contributing their work in support of the foundation.
+The evening continues with silent auctions of selected pieces by four established artists, generously contributing their work in support of the foundation.
 Every purchase supports the foundation’s ongoing work providing care, education, and opportunity to children in need.

 Who are we supporting?